kiranshashiny/ntp_print_time_based_on_current_time_zone/README.md

 # ntp_print_time_based_on_current_time_zone

-# This is code to get the current date and time from the NTP server converted to Indian Time Zone.
+### This is code to get the current date and time from the NTP server converted to Indian Time Zone.

+### This code is specific to ESP8266/NodeMcu, and to be uploaded thru Arduino IDE

-The only key note in this blog is that I have added the TZ conversion from the UTC to IST.
+The only key note in this sketch is that I have added the TZ conversion from the UTC to IST.

 The IST is 5.5 hrs away from UTC.

-The code uses 19800 ( i.e 5.5 hrs multiplied by 3600 ( 3600 = 60 *60 seconds in a hour))
+The code uses 19800 in the third argument below, ( i.e 5.5 hrs multiplied by 3600 ( 3600 = 60 *60 seconds in a hour))

 	NTPClient timeClient(ntpUDP,"europe.pool.ntp.org", 19800, 60000);